-The net increase in the provision of €88m in the period reflects a net release of the specific impairment provision of €150m offset by an increase in the collective impairment provision of €238m.
+Based on the assessment, an additional provision of €88m was recorded which included a net release of the specific impairment provision of €150m offset by an increase in the collective impairment provision of €238m.
 The release of the specific impairment provision reflects an improvement in expected cash flows for these debtor connections where there has been an increase in the projected disposal value of property collateral based on external market conditions and available evidence.
-The increase in the collective impairment provision is as a result of the additional information which is now available to NAMA in respect of the expected cash flows for debtor connections managed by the NAMA Participating Institutions / Service Providers following the detailed assessment of cash flows completed during H1 2014.
+The increase in the collective impairment provision is as a result of the additional information which is now available to NAMA in respect of the expected cash flows for debtor connections managed by the NAMA Participating Institutions / Service Providers following a detailed assessment of cash flows completed during H1 2014.